ar4/deepwave/docs/index.rst

 If you encounter any problems, it might be because compilation failed due to your compiler not being compatible with PyTorch.
 If you are able to install one that is compatible, you might need to set the `CXX` environment variable to the path to the new compiler before launching Python.
 If you are using Windows, PyTorch's `Windows FAQ <https://pytorch.org/docs/stable/notes/windows.html#cpp-extension>`_ might help.
 On MacOS you might need to first install OpenMP.
 If you are still stuck, please `file an issue <https://github.com/ar4/deepwave/issues>`_ or `send me an email <mailto:alan@ausargeo.com>`_.

-If you update to a new version of PyTorch, you will probably need to reinstall Deepwave (`pip install -U deepwave`) or you will get errors such as complaints about undefined symbols.
+If you update to a new version of PyTorch, you will probably need to reinstall Deepwave (`pip install --force-reinstall deepwave`, and you may also want to include `--upgrade` to check for updates) or you will get errors such as complaints about undefined symbols.

 As Deepwave is a module for PyTorch, learning how to use PyTorch will help you a lot with using Deepwave.
 The `PyTorch website <https://pytorch.org>`_ has many tutorials.